mmkari/react-star-picker/examples/Props_starRenderer.md

 }
 ```

-The default star-renderer component styles stars based on the values of the `index`, `selectedIndex` and `hoverIndex` values accordingly:
+You can provide `StarPicker` with your own custom star-renderer.
+If you don't, the default star-renderer component styles the stars based on the values of the `index`, `selectedIndex` and `hoverIndex` values accordingly:

 <style>
     .DefaultStarComponent {